Relational superposition measurements with a material quantum ruler: A material quantum ruler as an extended reference frame

 The total Hamiltonian operator of the ruler and the ion can be decomposed as $\hat{H}=\hat{H}_r + \hat{H}_{I} + \hat{V}_{I r}$, where $\hat{H}_r$ is the ruler Hamiltonian:

 This Hamiltonian has a more transparent physical interpretation in the Lagrangian picture; we summarize our derivation of the Lagrangian in Appendix~\ref{app:Lagrangian}.
 The first term in the Hamiltonian~\eqref{eq:Hrfree} is the kinetic energy of the ruler centre of mass, with $M_r = Nm_r$ the total ruler mass.
 The harmonic potential energy of the ruler is in terms of nearest-neighbour dipole coordinate differences, with $\hat{\phi}_n = \hat{x}_{r,n} - na_r- \hat{x}_\mathrm{rCM}$, canonically conjugate to the momentum $\hat{\pi}_n$, corresponding to the displacement of $n$th ruler dipole relative to its classical equilibrium position.
-We choose the ruler centre-of-mass to be the observer's frame, and impose the constraint
+We choose the ruler centre-of-mass to be the origin of the reference frame.
+Consequently, we have the constraint

-Hence the first term of the ruler Hamiltonian in Eq.~\eqref{eq:Hrfree} disappears.
+Note that this constraint does not imply the localisation of the ruler's centre-of-mass in the lab frame.
+Nevertheless, upon solving the equations of motion, it is found that the velocity of the ruler centre-of-mass is identically zero in its own reference frame.
+As a result, the first term in Eq.~\eqref{eq:Hrfree} disappears.
 This constraint is effectively the same as the following constraint for the relative coordinates (for the details of this equivalence, see Appendix~\ref{app:constraints}):

 The free Hamiltonian of the ion is

 and $\hat{V}_{I r}$ describes the electromagnetic, Coulomb interaction between an assumed negatively-charged ion ($-q_I$) and the ruler through its dipoles:

 where $l$ is the distance between the opposite charges $+q$ and $-q$ of a given ruler dipole (we adopt the convention $q,q_I >0$), and recall that $w$ is the fixed, perpendicular distance between the ruler dipole chain and ion; this potential results in distorting displacements of the ruler dipoles from their equilibrium positions in the presence of the ion (see later below).